PhotonicsTUL/PLaSK/doc/tutorial1.rst

 In general, PLaSK uses :term:`XML` as a format of its input files.
 By default they have standard extension ``.xpl`` (which you may consider as a shortcut from "**X**\ ML in **PL**\ aSK").
 They contain definition of custom materials, analyzed structure geometry, configuration of the computational solvers and a Python script defining the step-by-step operations to perform during computations.
 However, it is a common situation that these operations remain the same for a large number of different analyzed devices.
 Hence, it is possible to save them in a separate file with an extension ``.py`` that is just a Python script and use the :term:`XPL` only for definition of the structure [#run-py-file]_.
 We will demonstrate such option in the next tutorial in section :ref:`sec-Optical-analysis-of-VCSEL`.

 After :term:`reading a very brief introduction to XML syntax <XML>`, you start writing your first PLaSK input file.
-First you have to define the main tag ``<plask>``.
+First you have to define the main tag :xml:tag:`<plask>`.
 Everything you write will be the content of this tag:

 .. code-block:: xml